 - 5. Are there similar crimes?

-1. How does California law define “defacing a tear gas weapon”?
+1. What does it mean to “deface a tear gas weapon”?

 People in California are guilty pursuant to this statute if they change, alter, or remove any of the following on a tear gas weapon: